-In addition to the standard Medical School, National and State holidays and winter intersession, a maximum two-week vacation period may be taken by the student during the year.
+In addition to the standard Medical School, National and State holidays and winter intersession, a maximum twoweek vacation period may be taken by the student during the year.
 The timing and length of the vacation should be discussed well in advance with the student's advisor.
 Normally, students should expect to engage in research during the summer months.
 Students should inform the Departmental Administrator of their vacation plans.
-Note that spring break is not observed for graduate students.
+Note that while classes are not held during spring break, this is not an automatic vacation week for students.